nodetec/relayrunner/docs/relay/nostr-rs-relay/build.md

 cd /tmp
 ```

-If you want to keep the nostr-rs-relay repository on your relay, then you can download the repository in a persistent directory, e.g., the `/root` directory.
+If you want to keep the nostr-rs-relay repository on your relay, then you can download the repository in a persistent directory, e.g., the `$HOME` directory.

 We're now ready to clone the nostr-rs-relay repository: